Count Noun Or Noncount Noun

 What are Noncount Nouns (also called Mass Nouns)?

 Noncount nouns, also known as mass nouns, refer to things that cannot be counted.
-They usually do not have a plural form and are generally used in the singular.
+Here's the thing — they usually do not have a plural form and are generally used in the singular.
 You cannot use numbers directly with them.

 Examples of Noncount Nouns: